lucassklp/Rx.Http/README.md

 ## Consumers

 A consumer is defined as a service that have common behavior for the requests.
 You can encapsulate the logic of all those requests in a easy way.
 The main advantage of using consumers is to abstract the HTTP request and its implementation details, and only work with the results from it.
-The concept is very similar to [FeignClient interface](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) from Spring cloud
+The concept is very similar to [FeignClient interface](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) from Spring Cloud

 ### Interceptors